||Instructors, Administrative staff

 - Other related duties as may be required

 College Diploma or University Degree in Business Management or similar field is preferred.
 Additional education or experience as a teacher or instructor is considered an asset.

 The successful candidate should have a minimum of 5 years previous experience within a business environment.
 Additional experience including ; managing personnel, marketing and have a positive influence within the community are considered an asset.

 - Private Career Colleges Act

-- Hours of work: Up to 40 hours per week
+- Hours of work: 40 hours per week

 Please submit your cover letter and resume to firstname.lastname@example.org and identify the position and location that you are applying for in the subject line.